-Our graduate students receive nearly $56 million in institutional financial aid each year through funding options from several of our departments.
+Our graduate students receive over $62 million in institutional financial aid each year through funding options from several of our departments.
 Our University also provides graduate students with presentation and research grants, health insurance scholarships and doctoral fellowships.

 Our students have the ability to take out federal student loans in order to fund their education.
 In addition, external scholarships can help graduate students to pay for their education.